HenrikDA/blynk-server/README.md

 ### Behind wifi router
 If you want to run Blynk server behind WiFi-router and want it to be accessible from the Internet, you have to add port-forwarding rule on your router.
 This is required in order to forward all of the requests that come to the router within the local network to Blynk server.

+### Performance
+Currently server easly handles 40k req/sec hardware messages on VM with 2-cores of Intel(R) Xeon(R) CPU E5-2660 @ 2.20GHz.
+With high load - memory consumption could be up to 1 GB of RAM.

 ## App Client (emulates Smartphone App)